gtalarico/flask-vuejs-template/README.md

 #### Api Blueprint

-Uses FlaskRestful to serve restful resources at the `/api` url endpoint.
+Uses Flask-RestPlus to serve resources at the `/api` endpoint.
 Flask-RestPlus can be discarded if you prefer standard view functions routing.

 #### Client Blueprint

-Simple flask view is used to serve the entry point to the Vue application at the root endpoint `/`

-This template assumes Vue.js and Webpack will manage front-end resources and assets so it does overwrite template delimiter.
+A simple Flask view is used to serve the entry point into the Vue application at the root endpoint `/` The template uses vue-cli 3 and assumes Vue.js & Webpack will manage front-end resources and assets, so it does overwrite template delimiter.

-The Vue application uses the official Vue Webpack template.

-The main Vue instance is preconfigured with Filters, Mixins, Vue-Router, Vuex; each of these can easilly removed if they are not needed.
+The Vue instance is preconfigured with Filters, Vue-Router, Vuex; each of these can easilly removed if they are not desired.

 ## Installation